Contrast-Security-OSS/docs/content/user/ui/servers/OutputtoSyslog.md

 This feature allows you to send security logs to a remote Syslog server in addition to Contrast's security log.
 By sending logs to Syslog, you no longer have to check Contrast logs.
 Please note that this is only available for Java clients.

-**Note: The following instructions are written in the context that Protect mode is on for the servers to which you're applying this featuer.
-If Protection is off - either in the row menu or for all selections of a batch action - relevant actions are disabled and hovering over them in the menu.**
+> **Note:** The following instructions are written in the context that Protect mode is on for the servers to which you're   > applying this feature.
+If Protection is off - either in the row menu or for all selections of a batch action - relevant   > actions are disabled and hovering over them in the menu.**

 ## Servers Grid